 5:30 – 8:30 pm

 Floor 4 Studio

 Kristen Schiele creates bold, immersive and semi-abstract paintings, collages and installations.
 She holds a BA in Visual Arts from Indiana University and an MFA from the American University in Washington DC.
-Her works on paper and silkscreen graphic novel are in the collections of the Whitney Museum of American Art and the Museum of Modern Art, and she has exhibited at the Torrance Art Museum, the Corcoran Gallery of Art, Printed Matter Book Fair at MoMA PS1, and the Geffen Contemporary at MOCA.
-She has been selected for residencies at the Provincetown Work Center, The Bronx Museum of the Arts, the Lower Manhattan Cultural Council, and the Lower East Side Printshop, among others.
+Her works on paper and silk screen graphic novel are in the collections of the Whitney Museum of American Art and the Museum of Modern Art, and she has exhibited at the Torrance Art Museum, the Corcoran Gallery of Art, Printed Matter Book Fair at MoMA PS1, and the Geffen Contemporary at MOCA.
+Schiele has held residencies at the Provincetown Work Center, The Bronx Museum of the Arts, the Lower Manhattan Cultural Council, and the Lower East Side Printshop, among others.
 Her work has been reviewed in The New York Times, Berliner Morgenpost, The Brooklyn Rail, and Modern Painters.
 She lives and works in Brooklyn.

 Tickets: $120 General; $100 Jewish Museum Members

 Please note that this is a two-session class.
 Ticket purchase is required and includes both sessions on February 21 and 28

 This workshop is at capacity.
 To be added to the wait list and receive advance notification about future workshops, please email firstname.lastname@example.org.

 General Admission tickets are sold at the Museum and online at TheJewishMuseum.org/Tickets.

 Order program and event tickets online at TheJewishMuseum.org/Calendar.

 Order program and event tickets by phone at 212.423.3200.